Abell 1033: Radio halo and gently reenergized tail at 54 MHz

 \subsection{LOFAR HBA data}

 A1033 was covered by the pointings P155+27 and P157+35 observed in the context of LoTSS \citep{Shimwell2017,Shimwell2019,Shimwell2022}.
-The analysis of P157+35 has been already presented in \citet{deGasperin2017}.
-Here, we exploit both data sets, taking advantage of the latest developments in the processing pipelines, to increase the sensitivity of the images towards the cluster.
-LoTSS is observing the entire northern sky with 8\,h observations per pointing covering the frequency range 120-168\,MHz.
-LoTSS pointings are processed by the LOFAR Surveys Key Science Project, using the automated direction-independent and dependent calibration pipelines described in \citet{vanWeeren2016}, \citet{Williams2016}, \citet{deGasperin2019}, \citet{Tasse2018} and \citet{Tasse2021}.
-A1033 is located within the newly released area of LoTSS Data Release 2 \citep[DR2,][]{Shimwell2022}, and, being a cluster in the PSZ2 catalog \citep{Planck2016}, it is also included in the sample of PSZ2/LoTSS-DR2 clusters recently analyzed by \citet{Botteon2022}.
+The analysis of P157+35 has been presented in \citet{deGasperin2017}.
+Here, we exploit both datasets, taking advantage of the latest developments in the processing pipelines, to increase the sensitivity of the images toward the cluster.
+LoTSS is observing the entire northern sky with 8\,h observations per pointing, covering the frequency range 120-168\,MHz.
+LoTSS pointings are processed by the LOFAR Surveys Key Science Project using the automated direction-independent and -dependent calibration pipelines described in \citet{vanWeeren2016}, \citet{Williams2016}, \citet{deGasperin2019}, \citet{Tasse2018}, and \citet{Tasse2021}.
+A1033 is located within the newly released area of LoTSS Data Release 2 \citep[DR2;][]{Shimwell2022}, and because a cluster in the PSZ2 catalog \citep{Planck2016}, it is also included in the sample of PSZ2/LoTSS-DR2 clusters recently analyzed by \citet{Botteon2022}.
 Here, we used the reprocessed dataset presented in \citet{Botteon2022}, in which the data quality has been improved using the extraction and self-calibration procedure described in \citet{vanWeeren2021}.
-We used \texttt{WSCLEAN} \citep{Offringa2014,Offringa2016} to re-image the data and study the properties of the diffuse emission in the cluster.
-The final HBA image is shown in \autoref{fig:imgc}, it has a resolution of $12\times6$ and with a noise level of $110\,\mathrm{{\mu}Jy}\,\mathrm{beam}^{-1}$, it is around 40\% deeper than the one previously presented in \citet{deGasperin2017}.
+We used \texttt{WSCLEAN} \citep{Offringa2014,Offringa2016} to reimage the data and study the properties of the diffuse emission in the cluster.
+The final HBA image is shown in \autoref{fig:imgc}.
+It has a resolution of $12\times6,$ and with a noise level of $110\,\mathrm{{\mu}Jy}\,\mathrm{beam}^{-1}$, it is about 40\% deeper than the image previously presented in \citet{deGasperin2017}.